amitgroup/amitgroup/README.md

 Installation
 ------------

-    [sudo] make install
+    pip install amitgroup

 ### For developers

 If you are planning to develop for `amitgroup`, it might be nicer to run it in place.
 For this, compile the Cython-driven code by

-    make inplace
+    python setup.py build_ext --inplace

 and then of course don't forget to add the top `amitgroup` directory to your `PYTHONPATH`.